 - Legal problems

-- Increasing the amount or times the drug is used
+- Increasing the number of times the drug is used

 - Repeated attempts to quit